edavidsmith/SPC-App/README.md

 # Storm Prediction Center Convective Outlook Checker

 ## Description
-This program takes a user-entered city from input and then tells the user what storm risk level (convective outlook) that city is located in for the day.
+This program takes a user-entered city from input and then tells the user what categorical risk level that city is located in for the day.

 ## Features
 - Uses a geocoding API to convert user-entered town or city into coordinates